geeknoid/FastFormatting/README.md

 to actually format arguments.

 * The StringFormatter.Format API avoids boxing for up to 3 formatting arguments.
-In the case, the API does only a single allocation for the final string and typically has no other intermediate allocations.
+In that case, the API does only a single allocation for the final string and typically has no other intermediate allocations.

 This code is designed to eventually be put into the .NET libraries.
 As such,